 Penelope Bossom, Managing Director at Overbury Communications, Ltd.

-Although I no longer organise gigs, my dream for co-creative community is now extending into the most vibrantly amazing PEOPLE adventure!
+I now organise one-off concerts in specially curated venues.
+My dream for co-creative community also extends into the vibrantly amazing PEOPLE adventure.

 Gabrielle Sedita by Gabrielle Sedita is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.